sponrad/dumb-repo-jump/readme.md

 - If the file youre in has changes that are not in the remote the file numbers won't match
 - Doesn't work with ssh remotes yet
 - Only tested with GitHub repo

+# Inspired by!

+[Dumb jump](https://github.com/jacktasia/dumb-jump), I love it and it's philosophy.